zephyrproject-rtos/zephyr/boards/arm/mec2016evb_assy6797/doc/index.rst

 *************************

-This board comes with a Cortex ETM port which facilitates tracing and debugging using a single physical conection.
-In attidion, it comes with sockets for JTAG only sessions.
+This board comes with a Cortex ETM port which facilitates tracing and debugging using a single physical connection.
+In addition, it comes with sockets for JTAG only sessions.

 Flashing